Skip to Main Content

 We do not offer "library tours" or general orientation sessions.
 Instead, our research instruction is course-integrated and assignment-specific.
 In addition to research instruction sessions, we are happy to assist you with designing effective research assignments and then meeting with individual students or small groups from your class to discuss their research.

-To arrange research instruction for your classes, please contact Mary Fairbairn or a specific librarian with whom you would like to work (if you need suggestions, see our library liaison tab for departmental liaisons).
+To arrange research instruction for your classes, please contact your library liaison.
 The library faculty members who offer research instruction are

 - Laura Baker